George W. Casey Jr.: Career

 Casey was commissioned through the Army Reserve Officers' Training Corps in 1970 following graduation from Georgetown University.
 In 1990–1991, he attended MIT Seminar XXI.

-Casey served in the Mechanized Infantry during the command portion of his career.
+Casey was in the Mechanized Infantry during the command portion of his career.
 He was the commander of the 3rd Brigade of the 1st Cavalry Division, and the Assistant Division Commander – Maneuver (later Assistant Division Commander – Support) of the 1st Armored Division in Germany.
 He deployed as part of Operation Joint Endeavor to Bosnia-Herzegovina from July 1996 to August 1997.
 He and the Rear Command Post staff were based in Slavonski Brod, Croatia.
 Casey took command of the 1st Armored Division in July 1999.

 After relinquishing command of the division in July 2001, Casey served in a senior staff position in the Pentagon as the Director of Strategic Plans and Policy (J-5), the Joint Staff from October 2001 to January 2003.
 His next position was Director of the Joint Staff in Washington, D.C. from January 2003 to October 2003.
 Following these assignments, Casey was nominated and confirmed as the 30th Vice Chief of Staff of the Army, serving in that post until June 2004.

 Multi-National Force – Iraq

-Casey served as the senior coalition commander in Iraq from June 2004 to February 2007.
+Casey was the senior coalition commander in Iraq from June 2004 to February 2007.
 He replaced Lieutenant General Ricardo S. Sanchez.
 Casey's goal was to encourage the Iraqis to take ownership of their problems and responsibility for their own security.
-For his part as a military commander, he focused on training Iraqi forces, limiting the role of American forces, and transferring the burden for providing security to Iraqi forces.
-Meanwhile, U.S. diplomats would focus on building and strengthening the Iraqi government and help the Iraqis hold elections.
-He expressed his view that a large and intrusive American presence in Iraq would not solve the political and security problems in that country and could even fuel the insurgency.

 In 2005, Casey was hopeful the December 2005 Iraqi elections could lead to a more unified and moderate Iraq which—in conjunction with the training of Iraqi security forces—could pave the way for U.S. troop reductions in early 2006.
 In August 2005, Casey used specific troop numbers in his public discussion of a possible drawdown.
 He said the troop level of 138,000 could be reduced by 30,000 in the early months of 2006 as Iraqi security forces took on a greater role.
 President George W. Bush publicly called the talk "speculation" and rebuked the general.
 The bombing of the al-Askari Mosque, a sacred Shia religious site in Samarra, is believed to have stoked sectarian tensions and derailed coalition plans to speedily transfer significant security responsibility to the Iraqi government by the end of 2006.

 In January 2007, Casey implied his opposition to a troop surge: